dsoto/GHTC-2014/paper/paper.md

 ## Energy products as investments
 - Demonstrate energy as investment
 - What are the customer returns?
+    - cite benefits from lighting africa surveys

 # Results
+- consider from both business and customer perspective?

 ## Solar lantern
 - Assumptions